kevinjohnkiely/quick-quiz-project-2/README.md

 The CSS was tested using the validator at https://jigsaw.w3.org/css-validator/ and no errors were reported.

 ## Performance Testing
-I tested the games web page performance using Lighthouse in Google Chrome Developer Tools.
+I tested the game's web page performance using Lighthouse in Google Chrome Developer Tools.
 I was pleased with the results which ranged from 92 to 100.
 Results are seen below:

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/Lighthouse.png">